dabulseco/scoutsense-recruit-local/README.md

 An AI-powered talent matching and interview preparation platform that analyzes resumes against job descriptions to provide compatibility scores and generate tailored interview questions.

+In this fork we will focus on getting this to work on local LLM models.

 ## Project Structure

 ```